xen-troops/meta-xt-prod-devel-rcar/README.md

   <... other build related files and directories ...>
 ```

-3. Use `--PREBUILT_DDK yes` command line option for moulin.
+3. Use `--GRAPHICS binaries` command line option for moulin.

 Run build as usual with `ninja`.